-The continued growth of the school and good level of parental attendance at P&F meetings as well as the continued support of the Coptic community indicates a good level of student parent and teacher satisfaction.
+The continued growth of the school and as well as the continued support of the Coptic community indicates a good level of student parent and teacher satisfaction.
 The teacher satisfaction indicator is the relatively small number of teachers leaving.
 Over the last 2 years the school has increased significantly the sporting and extra curriculum activities creating good levels of student satisfaction which has been augmented by the outstanding academic results.